Pope backs Bridger’s Quarter despite traffic concerns

 By 2045, “the widening of Benns Church Boulevard to a six-lane roadway results in moderate delays with no intersections operating at an overall LOS F,” but “some of the minor street movements and approaches are expected to operate at LOS F due to the increase in traffic,” the study states.
 “However, these additional delays do not adversely impact the overall operations within the study area.”

 Not all of that traffic is tied to Bridger’s Quarter.
-According to Adam Turner, project manager for Harrison and Lear, the six commercial parcels would add roughly 5,000 vehicles daily to Benns Church Boulevard.
-It would equate to a roughly 20% increase from the 24,000 average daily vehicular trips VDOT counted in 2022.
+According to Adam Turner, project manager for Harrison and Lear, 5,000 vehicles are expected to travel to and from the six commercial parcels, but that doesn’t necessarily mean those vehicles will necessarily be added to the existing 24,000 daily vehicular trips VDOT counted in 2022.

 A conceptual plan submitted with Harrison and Lear’s application shows the development including a roughly 103,000-square-foot, three-story, climate-controlled self-storage facility; a 25,000-square-foot shopping center with retail and office rental space; a 30,000-square-foot, two-story medical office building; and three other commercial parcels ranging from 1,072 to 7,680 square feet, the largest of which is listed on the plans as a tire store.
 The two remaining parcels would be fast food restaurants with drive-thru service.